Developing relationships with suppliers

 - Pay your accounts on time.
 If you cannot make your payments in time, make sure you let your supplier know before the due date.

 - Avoid making unrealistic demands for products or services.
 Constantly changing or rushing orders will frustrate your suppliers.
+If this is the nature of your business, make sure you are clear from the outset.

 - Return defective goods promptly.